-Glencallan scotch whisky (TV series: Chicago P.D.; Sons of anarchy; Burn Notice; Nip/ Tuck; Agents of S.H.I.E.L.D.; Community; Heart of Dixie; Grey’s Anatomy; Breakout Kings; The Mindy Project)
+Glencallan scotch whisky (TV series: Chicago P.D.; Sons of Anarchy; Burn Notice; Nip/ Tuck; Agents of S.H.I.E.L.D.; Community; Heart of Dixie; Grey’s Anatomy; Breakout Kings; The Mindy Project)

 “We’re trained to see brands, so when you don’t it’s almost jarring, but the network won’t use a brand if it interferes with an advertising deal they have or if it’s not used for its intended use.
 So instead of covering it with tape or running into a legal nightmare, we create these brands that are fictional.”
-Michael Bertolina, ISS’s vice president of Entertainment Marketing and Acquisition
+Michael Bertolina, ISS’s former vice president of Entertainment Marketing and Acquisition

 Balmoor scotch whisky (TV series: Chicago Med; The Grinder; Lipstick Jungle; The Defenders)